 Many formal programs in the college send students across the planet, but you should never feel constrained.
 Other possibilities around campus are waiting for you—or generate your own ideas for traveling and learning.
 Illinois Abroad and Global Exchange is a starting point for resources and ideas to broaden your view.
 Plan early, talk to an advisor, check with an artist you’d love to work with, and see what can happen.

 Special Programs + Honors

 College is more than just performances, projects, exams, and classrooms.
 See the world and expand your artistic influences by setting your future in motion with an internship or an honors program.

 Benefit from an internship with a professional in your field to deepen your involvement in classroom work and foster a network for future employment or study.
-Many FAA graduates land jobs with companies after enjoying an internship or meet artists they collaborate with over a lifetime.
+Many FAA graduates land jobs where they interned or meet artists they collaborate with over a lifetime.